 It’s easy to tell when a plant has outgrown its container.
 It will require more water, the plant may appear too large for the pot, and the root system will become dense along the bottom holes, pot edges, and topmost soil layer.
 Sometimes the easiest way to check is by feeling along the pots edge for roots or checking the bottom of the pot creeping roots.

-Crowded plants like this Agave parryi should be divided and repotted for good health.
+Crowded plants must be divided and repotted for good health.

 Dividing and repotting plants is easy.
 Start by clearing an area in preparation for a messy job, have your new, appropriately sized pots on hand for transfer, and buy plenty of quality potting mix for your plant.
 For general growing, Fafard Professional Potting Mix or Fafard® Natural & Organic Potting Mix are both great options.
 Succulent house plants would do better to be planted in Fafard Cactus and Succulent Potting Mix.
 And, African violets and their relatives always require specialty soil for best results, such as Fafard African Violet Potting Mix.

 Division is appropriate for any plant that spreads laterally in the pot.
 During the division process, it pays to wear good, protective gloves.
 Start by removing the plant from the pot, doing as little damage to the root system and top as possible.
 Then, using a planting knife or durable serrated knife, begin cutting the rootball in half or in quarters, depending on the plant’s size, being sure that each piece has a healthy supply of roots and shoots.

 Once your plant is divided, gently tease apart any roots that are densely tangled.
 Then begin preparing your pot.
 Choose an attractive container that will easily accommodate your plant.
 Be sure to allow a layer of 2 to 3 inches of soil on the sides and bottom to support your new plant.
 Gently work the soil in around the roots, and pat it down at the top, allowing two inches of space for easy watering.